acuccoder/dfetch/README.md

 # dfetch
-a tiny system information fetching tool written in sh (i am allergic to uppercase letters in descriptions)
+a tiny system information fetching tool written in bash (i am allergic to uppercase letters in descriptions)

 This is heavily based on [ufetch](https://gitlab.com/jschx/ufetch), but ufetch is on GitLab, and there's no way to fork from GitLab to GitHub.